 If you have a pond, you can place cut-up pieces of your Christmas tree on the bottom to create places for fish to hide.
 You can also call your state's Department of Natural Resources to see if they need trees for this purpose.

-Remove all decorations.
+Remove all decorations before placing it in the water.
 It is especially important that the tree is free of tinsel, and has not been flocked or treated in any other way.
+These treatments contain chemicals that can be harmful to fish and other aquatic dwellers.

 5. Help Stop Shoreline Erosion

 Christmas trees can be used to help reduce erosion on shorelines of oceans, lakes or rivers.
 The branches and trunk provide barriers that help lessen the amount of sand washed away by the water.
-They can also help rebuild areas, especially after hurricanes, by collecting sand deposits.
+They can also help rebuild areas, especially after hurricanes, by collecting sand deposits that would otherwise be washed away.

 Check with your state's Department of Natural Resources to see if they have a need for your Christmas trees.